 Previously this recipe was available exclusively in my gluten-free cookbook, Frugal Gluten-Free Cooking.
 It’s a signature recipe because it’s effortless to make, the ingredients are affordable, and it replicates a formally beloved recipe in identical fashion!

 - Gluten-free flour – When testing this recipe, I experimented with many popular gluten-free all purpose flour blends that contain xanthan gum.
 While some may be more widely available, or slightly cheaper, Cup4Cup gluten-free flour proves to be the best in terms of replicating taste and texture.
-This flour yields the softest results, which is why I use it exclusively for this highly-reviewed gluten-free bread recipe as well.

 - Rosemary – A classic topping for focaccia.
 Use fresh rosemary for best flavor, or dried works as well.
 For gluten-free rosemary bread add 1/2 teaspoon dried rosemary to the dough and sprinkle additional on top.